-Another important consideration for would-be depositors is whether to open an individual account or a joint account.
-Business partners, associations, and couples commonly use a joint account for convenience and transparency in managing their shared income and expenses.
+Yes, you can open a joint account in the country.
+Business partners, associations, and couples (whether married or unmarried) commonly use a joint account for convenience and transparency in managing their shared income and expenses.

-Held under more than one name, joint bank accounts can be a savings account, a checking account, or a time deposit.
+Held under more than one name, joint bank accounts can be savings accounts, checking accounts, or time deposits.

 Joint accounts come in two types: joint "and" and joint "or" accounts.
 A joint “and” account needs the signature of both account holders for withdrawals.
 On the other hand, a joint "or" account allows co-owners to withdraw anytime without the other person's signature.

 Only a passbook (no ATM card) is issued for "and" accounts, while "or" accounts provide an ATM for all account holders.

 2. What are the joint account rules in the Philippines?

 You can find the complete guidelines on handling joint accounts in the amended miscellaneous rules on deposits under Section 276 of the Bangko Sentral ng Pilipinas' (BSP) Manual of Regulations for Banks (MORB).

 One of the main rules that joint accountholders in the Philippines must remember is that any of the depositors (regardless if the account is an "and" or "or" type) may deposit money in the account individually or even without the authority of the other depositor/s named in the joint account.